Public Flipper Releases

 dispatch_workflow

-event which is issued as a last step of the desktop release process.
+event that is issued as a last step of the desktop release process.

-The workflow follows the default Cocoapods update procedure, bumps and published both the Flipper and FlipperKit pod and finally creates a pull request containing the updated references.
+The workflow follows the default Cocoapods update procedure, bumps and publishes both the Flipper and FlipperKit pod, then creates a Pull Request (PR) containing the updated references.
 This PR must be manually merged.

 Authentication is managed through the secret environment variable COCOAPODS_TRUNK_TOKEN